abofs/chronicle/README.md

 **logToFile** will log to *<project-root>/logs* unless [configured](#configuration) differently during instantiation. <br>
 ### Configuration

-When instantiating **chronicle**, you can pass an object to customize your settings.
+When instantiating **Chronicle**, you can pass an object to customize your settings.
 Below is the default configuration:

 ```js
 const chronicle = new Chronicle({